 The replication strategy you use depends on your storage solution.
 The following common storage solutions provide their own guidance about disaster recovery and replication:

 Typically, you provide a common storage point where applications write their data.
 This data is then replicated across regions and accessed locally.

 Application-based asynchronous replication

 Kubernetes currently provides no native implementation for application-based asynchronous replication.
-Because containers and Kubernetes are loosely coupled, any traditional application or language approach should work.
+Since containers and Kubernetes are loosely coupled, any traditional application or language approach should work.
 Typically, the applications themselves replicate the storage requests, which are then written to each cluster's underlying data storage.

 This article focuses on business continuity and disaster recovery considerations for AKS clusters.
 For more information about cluster operations in AKS, see these articles about best practices: